noah-kg/scraping-IFSC-website-via-selenium/README.md

   - [x] Include competition year in dataframe to allow time-based analysis
   - [x] Distribution of climbers by country
   - [x] Individual finals appearances over time
-  - [ ] Add docstrings to all functions
+  - [x] Add docstrings to all functions
+  - [ ] Rewrite comments and observations to include the addition of women's bouldering results
+  - [ ] Add final summary
 * Work on some static visualizations
   - [ ] Possibly create some Tableau dashboards for more interactivity - MAYBE (focusing on plotly for now)
   - [x] Plotly visualizations
     - [ ] Try to solidify the template, so that it's faster to implement
+    - [ ] Make plot functions more modular
     - [x] Continuing to learn and add plotly choropleth, bar, line, and heatmap graphs
   - [x] Look into itables to allow search bar for people to look up specific climbers
 * Figure out HTML issues so that notebook displays "nicely"
-  - [ ] Figure out why static visualizations are getting slightly distorted after html conversion
+  - [x] Figure out why static visualizations are getting slightly distorted after html conversion
+    - [x] I removed the only two static visualizations and replaced them with Plotly visualizations
   - [ ] Identify issue with itables horizontal scrolling (even though there's space)
   - [ ] Set column widths for certain tables to ensure readability
-* Add Women's analysis
 * Combine Men's & Women's to look at *ALL* climbers simultaneously?
+  - [x] Included women's results & updated all visualizations
 * Possibly learn how to implement [GitHub Actions](https://github.com/features/actions)?
   - [x] Figure out basic foundation for GitHub Actions
+  - [x] Currently rebuilds/converts notebook whenever a push to main occurs